mohnkhan/Conversational-Search/README.md

     -   *Example:* `/imagine a majestic lion wearing a crown, cinematic lighting`
 -   `/create-video <prompt>`: Creates a short video based on the text prompt.
 This requires selecting a billed API key.
     -   *Example:* `/create-video a hummingbird flying in slow motion`
+-   `/summarize`: Generates a summary of the current conversation.

 ### Keyboard Shortcuts